Reagent | H-FABP (AKI) Assay

 The Randox H-FABP assay is available in a liquid ready-to-use format for convenience and ease-of-use.

-Randox offer dedicated H-FABP calibrator and controls, offering a complete testing package.
+Dedicated H-FABP calibrator and controls available offering a complete testing package.

-Applications are available detailing instrument-specific settings for the convenient use of the Randox H-FABP assay on a wide range of clinical chemistry analysers.
-Contact us to enquire about your specific analyser.
+Applications are available detailing instrument-specific settings for the convenient use of the Randox H-FABP assay on a wide variety of clinical chemistry analysers.

 Heart Type Fatty Acid Binding Protein (H-FABP) is well recognised for its clinical utility in the diagnosis of cardiac events.
 More specifically, its low molecular weight and cytoplasmic location enables it to be a highly sensitive, early risk marker of acute coronary syndrome (ACS).
 However, its diagnostic power extends past cardiac concerns as research has found that it also has potential benefit in the diagnosis of cardiac surgery-associated acute kidney injury (CSA-AKI) 1 2.